From the desk of Harsh Strongman

 And that’s all.

-Here are two basic things on how you can use your time which you saved by cutting down on the above-mentioned activities if you can’t figure out how else to invest it:
+Here are two basic ways you can use the time you saved by cutting down on the above-mentioned activities if you can’t figure out how else to invest it:

 Read about things that relate to your profession, read about things that aren’t a part of it.